mikediessner/nubo/docs/_source/bayesian_optimisation.rst

 in a loop where training data :math:`\mathcal{D}_n` is used to fit the surrogate model before the next point suggested by the acquisition function is evaluated and added to the training data itself (see algorithm below).
-The loop than restarts gathering more information about the objective function with each iteration.
-Bayesian optimisation is run for as many iterations as the evaluation budget :math:`N` allows, until a satisfying solution is found, or unitl a pre-defined stopping criterion is met.
+The loop then restarts gathering more information about the objective function with each iteration.
+Bayesian optimisation is run for as many iterations as the evaluation budget :math:`N` allows, until a satisfying solution is found, or unitl a predefined stopping criterion is met.

 .. admonition:: Algorithm
     :class: seealso